Engage with one another, develop knowledge and skills, share expertise, and contribute to our community.

 • For anyone with a challenge or obstacle in their work (that is all of us!), consider this a valuable resource to become “un-stuck” in your thinking or to find a new idea or direction forward.

-The Mastermind series takes place each month with a new group of participants each session.
-During Mastermind events, we will use a modification of the Wise Crowds Liberating Structure to form small groups for the opportunity to present your challenge for the other members in the group to ask questions and offer suggestions, OR to participate as a member of the crowd by participating in the format and bringing inquiry, experience, and your unique experiences.
+The Peer Consulting sessions take place each month with a new group of participants each session.
+During Peer Consulting events, we will use a modification of the Wise Crowds Liberating Structure to form small groups, identify a "client" to present a current challenge, and invite the other members in the group (or "crowd") to ask questions and offer suggestions while bringing inquiry, experience, and unique experiences.

 For anyone interested in attending, you are fully welcome!
 Even if you do not have a pressing challenge you are ready to discuss, we encourage you to participate in supporting other members and contributing to the valuable discussions and learning.